German Sentence Structure

 In these sentences, the coordinating conjunction is placed just before the second independent clause, in position 0.

-Now, let's take a look at something more complicated: subordinate clauses.
+Now, let’s look at something more complex: subordinate clauses.

 Independent Clause + Subordinate Clause

-A subordinate clause is a clause that does not make sense on it's own.
-It must be connected to an independent clause, and is done so with a subordinating conjunction.
+A subordinate clause doesn’t make sense on its own.
+It needs an independent clause and is introduced by a subordinating conjunction (like weil or dass).

 Subordinating Conjunctions